BrandonWarrior/battleships/README.md

 - Set Buildpacks
 - Go to the Settings tab on Heroku.
 - Under Buildpacks, add Python first, then Node.js.
+- create a Config Var called PORT.
+Set this to 8000

 - Link the Repository and Enable Automatic Deploys
 In the Deploy tab, select GitHub as the deployment method.